How to Fake GPS Location on iPhone

-Other Ways How to Fake Location on iPhone without Jailbreak iTools is a computer app that works with iOS 12 and earlier (although many users have stated it does work on iOS 14).
+Other Ways to Spoof Your Location on iPhone iTools is a computer app that works with iOS 12 and earlier (although many users have stated it does work on iOS 14).
 It comes with a file manager on top of GPS spoofing.
 It’s not exactly user-friendly though.

 You need to connect to a computer with a USB cable and navigate to the Virtual Location feature.
 You’d then manually remove the fake GPS marker.